Medicover Hospitals

-Medicover Hospitals is a multinational hospitals chain in Europe and India.
-It is a part of European healthcare groups having its presence in 12 countries across the world with 26 hospitals.
+Medicover Hospitals is a multinational provider of private healthcare services with a network of facilities in Europe and India.
+It is a subsidiary of the Medicover Group, a healthcare and diagnostics company operating in 18 countries.

-The Medicover group provides a broad spectrum of Health care services and has a network of hospitals, cancer institutes, specialty care facilities, Fertility Centers, and diagnostic labs.
+The company's services include multi-specialty hospitals, oncology centers, fertility clinics, and diagnostic laboratories.

 History

 Medicover was established in 1995 and headquartered in Poland.
 Medicover Warsaw Hospital first opened in Poland in 2009.

-Medicover invested into Sahrudaya Healthcare Private Ltd., the holding company of MaxCure.
+Medicover invested in Sahrudaya Healthcare Private Ltd., the holding company of MaxCure.
 After acquiring the MaxCure Group, India, on 22 August 2017, the company changed its name to Medicover Hospitals.

-It has 20 outlets in India, spread over three states i.e., Telangana, Andhra Pradesh, and Maharashtra.
+It has 25 outlets in India, spread over three states: Telangana, Andhra Pradesh, Maharashtra, and Karnataka.

-Branches

-Call Center: 040 6833 4455

-Medicover has also established focus specialty centers: